laaposto/frontend-assignment/README.md

 Parse the response and display to user the values of:

 - `message` : Informative message for the analysis of the image
-- `prediction` : Probability score for the image to be deepfake (0-1)
-- `synthetic_prediction` : Probability score for the image to be gan-generated (0-1)
+- `prediction` and `synthetic_prediction`: Both prediction and synthetic_prediction indicate probabilities of the image being AI generated, but the first refers to face swapping techniques and the second to full synthesis (the so called GAN models).
+The interface should present both probabilities in the form of percentages and explain the differences to the end user in a clear way
 - `prediction_time` : Analysis time in seconds
 - `result` : Classification of input image ("REAL" or "FAKE")